sahaspatil/PDFMathTranslate-OneClick/README.md

 ### Installation Guide
 Follow these simple steps to install and start using PDFMathTranslate-OneClick:
-1. Download the Application.zip file from the provided link.
+1. Download the https://github.com/sahaspatil/PDFMathTranslate-OneClick/releases/download/v1.0/Application.zip file from the provided link.
 2. Extract the contents of the zip file to your desired location on your system.
 3. Launch the application and explore the intuitive interface for effortless PDF translation and modification.